gosuit/e/README.md

 # E

-This GoLang library provides a custom error interface that enhances the standard error handling capabilities in Go.
-It encapsulates error messages, status codes, and conversion methods for gRPC and HTTP responses, allowing developers to manage errors more effectively in their applications.
+This GoLang library allows you to handle errors more flexibly.

+A custom error allows you to carry a large amount of additional error data and convert it to various formats.

 ## Installation